routekick/calmosaic/README.md

 ### labels (Skipped)

-The calendar heatmap has two sets of labels.
+Calmosaic has two sets of labels.
 One for week days and one for months.
 By default only the month labels are shown.
 The visibility can be set for either by setting them to `true` or `false`.

 #### Custom format